huuthuan-nguyen/deepcode/_posts/2022-08-05-flutter-animation-with-animation-builder.md

 ---
 We can implement animations with controller and animation widget, but there is better way to implement animation which allow you to create a complex animations that requires a widget and builder function.
 In this post, I will show you how to implement an animation in Flutter using Animation Builder

-1. First create an animation controller
+1. First create an animation controller to control animation duration
 ```dart
 AnimationController? _controller;
 ```